-The UXO risk associated with the potential enabling operations in support of proposed works is also assessed as potentially generating HIGH category UXO risks due to the potential likelihood that such operations will encounter and initiate UXO at this Study Site, where naval mines are considered to pose a significant UO contamination threat.
+The UXO risk associated with the potential enabling operations in support of proposed works is also assessed as potentially generating HIGH category UXO risks due to the potential likelihood that such operations will encounter and initiate UXO at this Study Site.
 Even an initiation of relatively small UXO could result in adverse and intolerable consequences should the JUB/JUV become destabilised.